Randomness and Differentiability: Computable randomness

 Each martingale $M$ determines a measure on the algebra of clopen sets by assigning $[\sss]$ the value $ \tp{-\sssl} M(\sss) $.
-Via Carath\'eodory's extension theorem this measure can be extended to a Borel measure in Cantor Space.
+Via Carath\'eodory's extension theorem this measure can be extended to a Borel measure on Cantor Space.
 We say that $M$ is \emph{atomless} if this measure is atomless, i.e., has no point masses.
-(This means that there is no $Z \in \cantor$ such that $M$ eventually always doubles its capital along $Z$.)
-If the measure is atomless, via the binary expansion of reals (Subsection~\ref{sub:binary_expansions}) we can view it also as a Borel measure $\mu_M$ on $[0,1]$.
-Thus, $\mu_M$ is determined by the condition \bc $\mu_M([0.\sss, 0.\sss + \tp{-\sssl})) = \tp{-\sssl} M(\sss) $. \ec We use the equality above to establish a relationship between atomless martingales and nondecreasing continuous functions, as follows.
+Note that, by (\ref{eq:bdMG}) every martingale with the savings property is atomless.
+If the measure is atomless, via the binary expansion of reals (see Subsection~\ref{sub:binary_expansions}) we can also view it as a Borel measure $\mu_M$ on $[0,1]$.
+Thus, $\mu_M$ is determined by the condition

+We use the equality (\ref{eqn:MartSlope}) above to establish a relationship between atomless martingales and nondecreasing continuous functions.
+(This is essentially a special case of the correspondence between signed Borel measures on $[0,1]$ and left-continuous functions of bounded variation that vanish at $0$.
+See, for instance, \cite[8.14]{Rudin:74}.
+We will need the notation and details of this correspondence later on.)

 \vsp